-Preparing For Your Visa Interview
+Preparing for your Visa Interview

 When applying for a visa with a Form I-20 or DS-2019 from Kent State University, you are applying for a non-immigrant visa.
 This means that you intend your stay in the U.S. to be temporary.
 However, the burden of proof (responsibility) lies with you to prove this.
 Under U.S. law, all applicants for nonimmigrant visas (F-1 or J-1) are viewed as intending immigrants until they can convince the consular officer that they are not.
 Each person’s situation is different, of course, and there is no magic explanation or single document, certificate, or letter which can guarantee visa insurance.
-Below you will find some trips to assist you in preparing for your non-immigrant visa interview.
+Below you will find some tips to assist you in preparing for your non-immigrant visa interview.

 Complete the nonimmigrant visa application (DS-156 or DS-160), ask your US consulate office which application they require) online. http://evisaforms.state.gov/default.asp Handwritten applications will no longer be accepted.

 Collect all relevant documentation supporting your trip to the U.S. This may include:

 - Passport, valid for at least six months

 - Financial Support Documentation which match your eligibility document

 - Letter of Admission from Kent State University

 - Additional documentation: Only present what is essential for the interview.
 Refer to the consular website http://usembassy.state.gov/ for documentation your specific office requires.
 It should be immediately clear to the consular office the documents you are presenting and what they signify.
 Lengthy written explanations cannot be quickly read or evaluated.

 Your visa interview is a conversation.
 The consular official who is interviewing you wants to hear about you and your plan, including important details about the following: